 Over time with aging, women’s breasts change and lose their contour and shape.
 A breast lift, or mastopexy, is a surgical procedure performed by a plastic surgeon to raise sagging breasts.
-A surgeon can change the size and contour of the breasts, decrease areola size, and elevate breast mounds to give a more youthful appearance.
+A surgeon can change the size and contour of the breasts, decrease areola size, types of breast lift, and elevate breast mounds to give a more youthful appearance.

 A breast lift is performed by removing excess skin, bringing the breast tissue up onto the chest wall and tightening the skin around the breast tissue.
 Breast lifts themselves do not change the size of the breasts, but can be performed with an implant augmentation or breast reduction.

 Breast lifts on average can take between 1-3 hours depending on the extent of the lift and shows immediate results.
 There are three major techniques when performing breast lifts.

 What are the different types of breast lifts?

 Depending on the patient’s breast tissue, skin redundancy, the position of the areolas, and the desired outcome of the patient will depend on what type of lift will be appropriate.
 The first type of breast lift is the peri-areolar, “donut”, or “Benelli” lift which is performed for minimal breast sagging or reducing larger areolar size.
 The incision site involves a circumferential incision around the areola only allowing negligible tissue removal.